“For transparency, the full email correspondence with Harry Samuels is published below so readers can review the exchange in its entirety.”

 That explanation matters because the scale of the corporate network tied to Goliath Ventures raises obvious questions about how such a structure was built and maintained.

-PDFTo better understand the scope of Samuels’ role, I reviewed not only our full email correspondence but also documents Samuels distributed to his own clients earlier this year outlining the services he provides and the strategies he recommends.
+PDFTo better understand the scope of Samuels’ role, I reviewed not only our Full Email Correspondence after the last Blog I published, but also documents Samuels distributed to his own clients earlier this year outlining the services he provides and the strategies he recommends.

 Those documents paint a more detailed picture of the work he performs.